FlotterCodername/superelixier-updater/README.md

 ![Example console output of this program](./docs/example.png)

-## Usage

-The first-time setup is not friendly to non-technical users yet. **On the bright side**: once set up, using this tool is as simple as running the ``superelixier.exe`` file.

 ### Requirements

 - Windows 10+ 64-Bit

+## Usage

+You can
+- use this as *one-click updater*
+- (and/or) use the *command-line interface*

-### First-time setup
+### One-click update setup

 - Download and extract the latest preview release.
-- Two configuration files in the ``config`` folder need to be set up.
+- Set up the configuration file in the ``config`` folder of the updater:
-    - ``auth.toml`` will be auto-created if it's missing.
-Most users don't need to change anything here, as modest amounts of API calls can be done without authentification tokens.
-    - ``local.toml`` tells the tool where to install which app.
+    ``local.toml`` tells the tool where to install which app.
 Rename the ``local_example.toml`` to ``local.toml`` and set your options.
 Make sure you use forward slashes in your paths.

-### Running the updater
+    The one-click update can be run from a USB stick.
+To configure this, leave out the drive letter, i.e. use ``/portable`` instead of ``D:/portable``.

-- **REMINDER: This software is provided as-is without absolutely any warranty.
+- **DISCLAIMER: This software is provided as-is without absolutely any warranty.
 Use this at your own risk.**
     - This reminder is necessary because a bad configuration could lead to unexpected behavior.
 In case anything goes wrong, you'll have your previous files in a folder ``.superelixier-history`` that sits in the app's directory.
 As of now, the updater doesn't delete any of your old files at all: everything goes into the history folder instead.
 - If your configuration is set up, you run the ``superelixier.exe`` file to run the updater.

+### Command-line interface
+Various commands are available.
+To install an app:
+>>> superelixier.exe install goat-app

+To update (or install):
+>>> superelixier.exe install -U goat-app

+See what else is available:
+>>> superelixier.exe list

+### Authentication (optional)
+GitHub authentication tokens can be configured in the file ``config/auth.toml``.
+This will be auto-created if it's missing.
+Most users don't need to change anything here, as modest amounts of API calls can be done without authentication.

 ## Features